iRayans/salary-tracker-api/README.md

 A REST API for tracking salaries, recurring expenses, and monthly summaries.
 I built this project to solve a personal problem — I needed a way to keep track of my salary and fixed expenses.
-At the same time, I wanted to practice **Quarkus** on a real use case instead of making generic apps like a Todo list.
+At the same time, I wanted to practice **Quarkus** on a real use case.

 ![Quarkus](https://img.shields.io/badge/Quarkus-3.21.1-blue)
 ![Java](https://img.shields.io/badge/Java-21-orange)